Welcome to Indiana!

 Brooklyn Historical Society

 Ann Maria Weems wearing her “Underground Railroad” disguise, yet only overground railroads require uniforms.
 The new definition of courage, this woman had true nerves of steel.
-If caught transporting a railroad car-load of slaves as a conductor, she would be hanging from a tree by sunset.
+If caught transporting a railroad car-load of slaves as a conductor, she would be hanging from a tree as soon as a weight-bearing one could be found.

 Hamilton, Grammy-winning Whitewash